-The Power franchise is showing no signs of stopping anytime soon, and spin-off series Power Book II: Ghost has been officially renewed for a second run by Starz.
+The first spin-off to land was Power Book II: Ghost, and after solid ratings the series has now been officially renewed for a second run by Starz.

 Announcing the news on the show’s social media channels, a caption read: “We thought we told you that we won’t stop.
 Season [two] about to be even more.”